smguilia/overview-1/glossary/glossary.md

 A type of sensitive information, such as a password or an API key, that is used by an application to access a protected resource.
 See also [dynamic secret](/docs/overview?topic=overview-glossary#x9968958).

-### secret engine
+### secrets engine
 {: #x9968967}

-A component that enables a connection between a secrets management instance and another service.
-The connection grants authorization between the services and allows the secrets management instance to create time-based secrets for the target service on demand.
+A component that serves as a back end for a specific type of secret, such as a password or an API key, within a secrets management service.
+Depending on its type, a secrets engine can store data, generate secrets on demand, and more.
 See also [dynamic secret](/docs/overview?topic=overview-glossary#x9968958).

 ### secret group
 {: #x9968962}